 Denver & Cities of the Rockies

-This region encompasses the state’s most populated city, Denver, plus many others along the Front Range Urban Corridor and including of Northern Colorado’s communities of Fort Collins and Greeley.
+This region encompasses the state’s most populated city, Denver, plus many others along the Front Range Urban Corridor, including the Northern Colorado communities of Fort Collins and Greeley.
 This part of the state is easily the most densely populated and is home to some of the most expensive places to live in Colorado.

 With easy access to the mountains, a thriving economy, and bustling city life, those who seek it all flock to this part of the state.